 Phase 2: Release prep

 We see feature releases as a team sport at Guru.
 As we near the end of development, we need to ensure that we’ve met all requirements, tested for potential customer pain points, and properly communicated the upcoming changes to our customer-facing teams.
 Since this is the phase where information is most likely to be changing rapidly, ensuring that all knowledge is verified by respective experts is of the utmost importance.

 For our recent billing project, we allotted one week for the team and our stakeholders to conduct quality assurance (QA) and test out the new customer experience before going live.
 As this was a particularly technical project, there were several steps involved in getting environments set up and ready for testing, including enabling feature flags and working through a specific set of replica check-out steps.
 To ensure everyone had all of the information they needed to participate in testing, our engineering team lead spun up Card with step-by-step instructions for participating in QA.
-We sent this Card to our Pod and stakeholders via a Knowledge Alert to make sure they had read it before they began testing.
+We sent this Card to our Pod and stakeholders via an announcement to make sure they had read it before they began testing.